ldn-softdev/jtc/README.md

 ## Short description
 \- `jtc` is simple but efficient cli utility tool to manipulate JSON data

-`jtc` offers following features:
+`jtc` offers following features (a short list of main features):
   - simple user interface allowing applying a bulk of changes in one command
   - featured walk-path interface lets extracting any combination of data from source JSON
-  - extracted data is representable either as it found, or as a complete JSON format
+  - extracted data is representable either as it found, or encapsulated in JSON array/object
   - support Regular Expressions when searching source JSON
   - fast and efficient processing very large JSON files (built-in search cache)
   - insert/updates operations optionally may undergo _shell cli_ evaluation
-  - features namespaces and templates
+  - features namespaces, interpolation from namespaces and templates
   - supports buffered and streamed modes of input reads
   - written entirely in C++14, no dependencies (STL only, idiomatic C++, no memory leaks)
   - extensively debuggable
   - conforms JSON specification ([json.org](http://json.org/index.html))

-Walk path is a feature easy to understand - it's only made of 2 types of lexemes:
+Walk path feature is easy to understand - it's only made of 2 types of lexemes:
   - subscripts - enclosed into `[`, `]`: subscripts let traversing JSON tree downwards and **upwards**
   - search lexemes - encased into `<`, `>`: search lexemes facilitate either full match or Regex search.

-Both types of lexemes are iterable - subscript let iterating over children of currently addressed node, while iterable search lexemes let iterating over all matches for a given search criteria.
+Both types of lexemes are iterable - subscript let iterating over children of currently addressed iterables node (array/object), while iterable search lexemes let iterating over all matches for a given search criteria.
-A walk path is made of an arbitrary number of lexemes, while the tool accepts an unlimited number of walk paths.
+A walk path is made of an arbitrary number of lexemes, while the tool accepts a virtually unlimited number of walk paths.
 See below more detailed explanation with examples